-Data for the amount of CO2 emissions produced by the domestic sector is published by the Department of Energy and Climate Change (DECC) by local authority.
+Data for the amount of CO2 emissions produced by the domestic sector is published by the Department for Business, Energy and Industrial Strategy (BEIS) by local authority.

 Local authority CO2 emissions forecasts within the domestic sector are assumed to be a function of population i.e. more people means more households and therefore more domestic energy use.
-We have calculated the UK average level of domestic emissions per person by taking the total UK household emissions from the DECC and PRIMES projections and dividing by UK total population.
-Then we applied this UK domestic emissions per person ratio to the local authority population forecasts in the EEFM to estimate a pre-adjusted domestic emissions forecast by local authority.
-Then we adjusted the forecasts based on scaling factors capturing the differences between our calculations for 2005-14 and the DECC data during the same years.
+We have calculated the UK average level of domestic emissions per person by taking the total UK household emissions from the BEIS and PRIMES projections and dividing by UK total population.
+Then we applied this UK domestic emissions per person ratio to the local authority population forecasts in the EEFM to estimate a preadjusted domestic emissions forecast by local authority.
+Then we adjusted the forecasts based on scaling factors capturing the differences between our calculations for 2005-17 and the BEIS data during the same years.